mikerockett/php-typeset/README.md

 require_once 'Typeset.php';
 ```

 Create a new Typeset object.
-Note that `hanging_punctuation` and `capitals_numbers` is disabled by default, for performance reasons.
-You can also opt to ignore specific elements by means of a CSS selector.
+Note that `hanging_punctuation` and `capitals_numbers` is disabled by default, for performance reasons, and `simple_math` is disabled as it is experimental.
+You can also opt to ignore specific elements by means of a CSS selector, and, where available, disable certain aspects of specific modules.

 ```php
 $typeset = new Typeset(); // or